EricaXia/knn_digits/README.md

 useful for classification.
 Pixels in the dark ares with higher variance are least likely to be useful for classification.

 ## How the KNN Function Works

+Using the class labels of the "k" closest neighboring observations from the train set, the KNN algortihm classifies a given observation.
+The power of the algorithm will depend on the power of "k" and which distance metric is used.
+Distance metrics include Euclidan, Manhattan, or Minkowski measures of distance.

 ## 10-fold Cross Validation to Estimate the Error Rate for KNN